ThoAppelsin/game-of-king/README.md

 In any case, now it is the turn of the other player.

+#### Collecting the deck on the ground

+All the cards facing up on the ground are simply gathered and turned upside-down as a whole.
+The gathered new pile is placed underneath the pile of the player, making the player's pile larger.

+Except for the very beginning of the game, this is the only moment when the ground is empty, making it possible for a King to be left on the ground, and possibly changing owner.

+### Ending

+The game ends when all the cards are collected by a player, who also becomes the winner.

 ## The Catch

 As you may have noticed, the result of the game has absolutely nothing to do with the players' skill.